delatbabel/admin/staging/README.md

 The config/administrator.php file contains the base config for the admin panel.
 Eventually this will move to be inside the database (see delatbabel/site-config).

+TODO: Import this as database driven config and have a config editor.

 ## views

 Inside views are the base AdminLTE views.
 These will need to be expanded to include all of the